kevinpatrickkent/GirlScoutCodingBadges/Cadette/DigitalGameDesign/README.md

 2) Text file editor.
 Notepad works well and it's probably already on your computer.

-3) Download all of the files and folders above and place in a folder called DigitalGameDesign
+3) Download the DigitalGameDesign.zip file and extract it on your machine.

 4) Open the folder DigitalGameDesign and type cmd in the address bar for File Explorer